Sathischandra Edirisinghe: Career as a director

 In 1963, he started his first direction and production of stage dramas with the play Baka Thapas.
 Out of 20 stage plays he acted, six of them were his production and direction.
-In 1964, he produced second stage play, Atthikka Mal Pipila with his own script.
+In 1964 he produced second stage play, Atthikka Mal Pipila, with his own script.
 He produced another four stage dramas – Hotabari Yuddae based on George Orwell's Animal Farm, Thahanchi, Sokkano Rajano and Apaya Avurudu.

-With his success at both stage drama and cinema, Edirisinghe turned to film making in 1973.
+Edirisinghe began directing films in 1973.
 His first cinematic direction came through Matara Aachchi in 1973.
-The film made a landmark in Sinhala film history as he introduced his little brother Sunil Edirisinghe as a singer, Wally Nanayakkara as lyricist and Victor Ratnayake as a film music director.
-All of them became big names in the proceeding years in Sri Lankan artistic history.
+The film featured his brother Sunil Edirisinghe as a singer, Wally Nanayakkara as lyricist, and Victor Ratnayake as music director.

 Not only in cinema, he has produced eleven television serials of which he directed seven.
 In 2019, he was honored with Janabhimani Honorary Award at the Bandaranaike Memorial International Conference Hall.

 Beyond acting

 In 1965, he was attached with Ceylon Transport of Bus (CTB) as a clerk.
 After the marriage and few years of work, he resigned from CTB and joined to Mahaweli Authority in 1986.
 In the authority, he served as the Manager in Cultural Affairs from 1986 to 1998.

 In 2008, Edirisinghe was invited to take the position of Consultant in Cultural Affairs in the Ministry of Irrigation.

-He is an author who published many books such as Apa Sathu Minimuthu, Kata Wata Kara Weta and Jalaya Saha Minisa.
+He is an author who published many books such as Apa Sathu Minimuthu, Kata Wata Kara Weta ,and Jalaya Saha Minisa.
 He has written nearly 25 books, where Eight books for children.

 Edirisinghe went with a script writer to Kuwait in 1990 for a stage drama.
 During that period, Sadaam Hussein captured Iran and the crew were stuck there for 47 days in the Middle East.
 After 47 days, they came back to Sri Lanka.
 A felicitation ceremony titled Sathischandra Edirisinghe in Retrospect was held on 16 January 2011 at 6 pm at Kularatne hall in Ananda College Maradana organised by Telemakers Guild.

 During a family trip to Ella, Badulla in January 2019, gold jewellery and cash worth nearly Rs.189,000 had been stolen from the family.
 Police said that the thief might have entered the room through a window as one of the windows was opened.

-The children's teledrama based on Edirisinghe's children's book 'Raththaran Daruwek' (Golden Child) directed by Anura Waragoda will be telecast on Independent Television Network on the 3 October 2020 at 5.30 pm.